The graduation Model

 The Graduation approach has proven effective in helping people escape ultrapoverty in the long term.

-Economic Inclusion Initiatives
+Economic Inclusion Initiatives Around the World

 More than 100 organizations have adapted the approach in 50 different countries, reaching nearly 14 million people.